THE GOLDEN RIVET SWIM

 TIMED TEAM RELAY: Teams of four, prescribed swim rotations (4x20min, 4x15min, 4x10min); no wetsuits

 REGISTRATION: Registration is $100, plus a $200 fundraising minimum, per swimmer.
 Once registered, you will receive a link to set up an online personal fundraising page.
-Swimmers who have not fundraised the minimum $200 by July 2 will be asked to make a gift covering the difference in order to participate in the swim.
+Swimmers who have not fundraised the minimum $200 by July 8 will be asked to make a gift covering the difference in order to participate in the swim.
 But trust us, raising $200 is very achievable!
-Plus, we have great fundraising prizes from Patagonia, Levi's, Finis, and more.
+Plus, we'll have great fundraising prizes.

 COURSE: Golden Gate Bridge to McCovey Cove — approximately 6.5 miles (5.7 nm).
-The swim is expected to take between 3 and 4 hours, depending on swimmer speed.
+The swim is expected to take between 3 and 4 hours on a flood tide, depending on swimmer speed.
 Course is the same for all swimmers.
-High tide of 2.7 feet will occur at 11:45am.

 SUPPORT BOAT REQUIREMENT: Each solo swimmer and relay team must arrange their own dedicated motorized support boat and pilot.
 Support boats will deliver swimmers to the starting point and accompany swimmers along the route, overseeing the health and safety of each swimmer.
-If you need assistance with securing a support boat, email email@example.com.
-To learn more about support boat requirements, click here for details.
+For assistance with securing a support boat, email email@example.com.
+To learn more about the requirements for support boats, click here for details.

-TIMING: Support boats pick up swimmers and deliver them to the swim course start point in advance of the swim start.
+TIMING: Swimmers jump from their support boats at the start of the swim.
 Swim times will be captured by timekeeping boats positioned at the beginning and end of the course.
-Swimmers must be at the breakwater outside McCovey Cove by the designated time to participate in the parade finale into McCovey Cove.
+After the end of the swim, swimmers must be at the breakwater outside McCovey Cove by the designated time to participate in the parade finale into McCovey Cove.
 In the event that a swimmer will not arrive at the breakwater on time, that swimmer may be repositioned at the discretion of the Swim Director.
-Note that Swim Director may adjust arrival and start times closer to the event, based on current Bay conditions.
-UPDATE: Swim Directors will announce final swim start time and required arrival time on Wednesday, July 5, to accomodate Bay conditions and Giants camera timing.
+Note that the Swim Director may adjust the required arrival time and swim start times closer to the event, based on current Bay conditions.

 FINALE: Following the timed portion of the course, swimmers will join stand up paddleboarders and kayakers for the Bay Parade finale in McCovey Cove.
 This festive on-the-water demonstration of support for a healthy Bay will be broadcast live on the Jumbotron at the start of the Giants' home game.

-PARTY: The Bay Parade Party takes place a short walk from the swim exit, hosted by Anchor Brewing at the Yard from 1:30 to 3:30 pm.
+PARTY: The Bay Parade Party takes place within walking distance of South Beach Harbor from 1:30 to 3:30 pm.
 Swim registration includes one ticket to the party.
 Additional party tickets are available for purchase for $50 each.